mikediessner/nubo/docs/_source/bayesian_optimisation.rst

 The animation below illustrates how the Bayesian optimisation algorithm works on an optimisation loop that runs for 20 iterations.
-The surrogate model uses the available observaions to provide a prediction and its uncertainty (here shown as 95% confidence intervals around the prediction).
+The surrogate model uses the available observations to provide a prediction and its uncertainty (here shown as 95% confidence intervals around the prediction).
 This is our best estimate of the underlying objective function.
 This estimate is then used in the acquisition function to evaluate which point is most likely to improve over